oak-network/docs/docs/operations/bounty-program.md

 ## Bounty Categories

 We have structured bounties across four key categories.
 Whether you want to contribute to our core, expand the protocol's capabilities, bridge Web2 and Web3, or build a full-fledged product, there's a challenge for you.

+**Note**: These categories represent potential areas of work.
+Specific bounties and features will be distributed through GitHub issues after developers are invited to the program.

 ---